Ina-Kozawa Station

-Ina-Kozawa Station (伊那小沢駅, Ina-Kozawa-eki) is a railway station on the Iida Line in the village of Tenryū, Shimoina, Nagano Prefecture, Japan, operated by Central Japan Railway Company (JR Central).
+Ina-Kozawa Station (伊那小沢駅, Ina-Kozawa-eki) is a railway station on the Iida Line in the village of Tenryū, Shimoina, Nagano Prefecture, Japan.
+It is operated by Central Japan Railway Company (JR Central).

 Lines

 Ina-Kozawa Station is served by the Iida Line and is 90.1 kilometers from the starting point of the line at Toyohashi Station.

 Station layout

 The station consists of a two opposed ground-level side platforms connected by a level crossing.
 The station is unattended.
 There is no station building, but only a waiting room on the platform.